 Last but not least, there’s the small and secluded Abisko town in Sweden.
 With its unique micro-climate and low urbanization, Abisko is the best place to see the Northern Lights in all their celestial grandeur.

 There are a number of ways to see the lights here.
 You can rent a private car and go Aurora chasing on your own, or take ride a snowmobile.
+Get a taste of Abisko by tasting a Swedish-style BBQ before the lights.
 But for a truly intimate viewing experience, head to the Aurora Sky take a chairlift up to mountaintop.
 Up this high, you’ll feel like you can catch the light with your bare hands.

-There’s so much to see and do when you head up north.
+What are you waiting for?
+Grab the opportunity of a lifetime and head up north!
+Feel elated as you view the green wisps and scattered lights filling up the clear and starry sky.
 Be sure to check out our website for more Aurora Borealis Tours, and keep reading our blog for more exciting guides!